pwn20wndstuff/Undecimus/README.md

 [@xerub](https://twitter.com/xerub) for libjb and the original patchfinder64.

-[@IBSparkes](https://twitter.com/ibsparkes) for the original amfid patch, jailbreakd, and posix_spawn.
+[PsychoTea / @IBSparkes](https://twitter.com/ibsparkes) for the original amfid patch, jailbreakd, and posix_spawn.

 [@stek29](https://twitter.com/stek29) for patchfinder64 additions, modifying nvram on iOS 11, and host_get_special_port(4).